StinkyDubeau/p5node/readme.md

 A (mostly) blank node/express/ejs project that renders a simple page containing a p5js sketch.

+This project is currently maintained only for my own use.
+I will update with features I find useful.

 Installation is easy.
 Navigate to your desired directory, then:
 1. Clone
 ```